ning/atlas/src/site/pandoc/resources.md

 We have also provided a [postinstall_atlas.sh](https://github.com/ning/atlas/blob/master/src/main/resources/vbox/postinstall_atlas.sh) script that can be run after installing the guest OS on the virtual machine.
-The script also installs the
+The script also installs the required VirtualBox Guest Additions.

 ## Getting Help